thewoodfish/Tic-Tac-Toe/readME.md

 ## Significance

 This project demonstrates the potential of user control and ownership over the content and information provided to internet applications and services.

-## How It Works

-The ink! smart contract powers this project.
-Users send requests to the contract, generating events and making blockchain state changes.
-SamaritanDB nodes worldwide respond to these events and state changes, adapting to user decisions.

 ## Talking to SamaritanDB